pjakiela/ECON460/readings.md

 Reading Guide:  Missing Women and Investments in Girls

 Reading Response Assignment:  Missing Women and Investments in Girls (due Friday 10/21)

+### 7. Girls’ Education and Women’s Employment Opportunities

+Evans, David K., Maryam Akmal, and Pamela Jakiela.
+(2021)  “Gender Gaps in Education:  The Long View,” _IZA Journal of Development and Migration_, 12(1).

+Jensen, Robert.
+(2012)  “Do Labor market Opportunities Affect Young Women’s Work and Family Decisions?
+Experimental Evidence from India,” _Quarterly Journal of Economics_, 127(2):  753-792.

+Reading Guide:  Girls’ Education and Women’s Employment Opportunities

+Reading Response Assignment:  Girls’ Education and Women’s Employment Opportunities (due Friday 10/28)

+### 8. Labor Force Implications of Reproductive Choices

+Goldin, Claudia, and Lawrence F. Katz.
+(2002)  “The Power of the Pill:  Oral Contraceptives and Women’s Career and Marriage Decisions,” _Journal of Political Economy_, 110(4):  730-770.

+Reading Guide:  The Power of the Pill

+Reading Response Assignment:  The Power of the Pill (due Friday 11/4)

+### 9. The Behavioral Economics of Women’s Work

+Niederle, Muriel, and Lise Vesterlund.
+(2007)  “Do Women Shy Away from Competition?
+Do Men Compete Too Much?” _Quarterly Journal of Economics_, 122(3):  1067-1101.

+Coffman, Katherine Baldiga.
+(2014)  “Evidence on Self-Stereotyping and the Contribution of Ideas,” _Quarterly Journal of Economics_, 129(4):  1625-1660.

+Dhar, Diva, Tarun Jain, and Seema Jayachandran.
+(2022)  “Reshaping Adolescents' Gender Attitudes: Evidence from a School-Based Experiment in India,” _American Economic Review_, 112(3): 899-927.

+Reading Guide

+Reading Response Assignment (due Friday 11/11)

+### 10. Women in Economics

+Wu, Alice.
+(2018)  “Gendered Language on the Economics Job Market Rumors Forum,” AEA Papers and Proceedings, 108:  175-179.

+Wu, Alice.
+(2020)  “Gender Bias in Rumors Among Professionals:  An Identity-Based Interpretation,” Review of Economics and Statistics, 102(5):  867-880.

+Reading Guide

+Reading Response Assignment (due Friday 11/18)